 Anton Piller KG v Manufacturing Processes Ltd (1976) established the powerful Anton Piller Order, allowing a plaintiff to enter a defendant’s premises to seize evidence without prior warning.
-The Order protects IP rights by preventing evidence destruction by preserving commercial and IP rights.
+The Order protected IP rights by preventing evidence destruction by preserving commercial and IP rights.

 This case law note has been reviewed by a law tutor